mathe00/obsidian-plugin-python-bridge/README.md

 -   **🚀 Graphical `input()` in Obsidian via Modals**: Create **modal dialogs** in Obsidian to collect data from the user directly within the interface, similar to Python's `input()` but graphical.
 (See highlight below)
 -   **⌨️ Dynamic Commands & Shortcuts**: Automatically creates Obsidian commands for each executable Python script, allowing you to assign **keyboard shortcuts** directly to your favorite scripts.
 -   **⏯️ Script Activation Control**: Enable or disable individual scripts directly from the plugin settings, preventing accidental execution.
+*   **⏱️ Auto-Start Scripts on Launch**: Configure specific scripts to run automatically when Obsidian starts, optionally after a specified delay (useful for letting Obsidian load fully).
 -   **🔔 Native Obsidian Notifications**: Display notifications directly within Obsidian, making it more integrated and fluid compared to terminal outputs.
 -   **📝 Access/Modify Active Note & Selection**: Easily get content, frontmatter, path, or title of the currently open note, and get or replace selected text in the editor.
 Get basic editor context (cursor position, line count).
 -   **📂 Vault Interaction & File Management**: Get the vault path, list all notes, open specific notes, read/modify any note's content or frontmatter (by path). **Create, check existence, rename, delete notes and folders.
 List folder contents.** Get outgoing links from a note.